davidschlachter/itunes-concatenator/README.md

 Plan is to use [SublerCLI](https://code.google.com/p/subler/) for the chapterizing.

-Current functionality is limited to installing ffmpeg… very much in-progress.
+Current functionality is limited to installing ffmpeg and listing selected tracks in iTunes… very much in-progress.